tomasflorian/ReversibleFunctionGraph/README.md

 ### The opinions

-These came out of building `scenarios/text.ts` several different ways and keeping the one that read best.
 They exist because an unopinionated core offers too many ways to say one thing, and a pile of equivalent options is what makes upper layers hard to design.
 Each could have gone another way, and any of them is fair game to reopen — they are conclusions from a handful of experiments, not results.

-The line between the two lists: an opinion decides what gets stored, a guarantee describes what the store can hold.
-That yields a rough check rather than a rule.
-If a rule leaves the graph byte-identical whichever way it goes, it is not deciding what gets stored — so it is worth asking what it *is* doing.
-Sometimes the answer is that the model already settles it and the rule was describing the model all along, which is how the old depth opinion became G10.
-Sometimes the answer is that it is a matter of taste, and belongs in neither list.

 - **O1 — the list is the collection.** A `|`-joined string is the one representation of many-ness.
 Not arrays, not indices, not nested handles.